BFN Smart Start Awards

 • Have demonstrated entrepreneurial merit and mindset

-• February 25: Applications open
+• February 3: Applications open

-• April 9: Application deadline (11:59 pm)
+• March 21: Application deadline (11:59 pm)

-• Early June: Winners announced
+• April 14: Winners announced

-• June 16 to September 29: Mentorship engagement and BFN Core programming opportunities
+• June to October: Mentorship engagement and BFN Core programming opportunities

 All award applications will be reviewed and assessed by an adjudication committee comprised of KPMG representatives, entrepreneurship and innovation staff and faculty and Black community members, researchers and directors, and will be evaluated based on the following criteria: